Capture More Useful Data

 Person-centered Network App

 The PARTNER Person-Centered Network App is a fully adaptable and easy-to-use mobile tool to collect, analyze, and interpret data on personal networks.
-You can collect data about one person/organization at a time, wherever you are, from anyone at any time
+You can collect data about one person/organization at a time, wherever you are, from anyone at any time using any mobile phone or tablet.

 All of these options feed right into our data dashboards, without requiring you to do any data cleaning, or making you export into another program.
 And no matter what tool you are using, all your data are stored in your user profile, with the ability to add collaborators to any project in edit, view only, or share modes.

-PARTNER Case studies
+PARTNER Case Studies

 COLORADO: Early Childhood councils